 Is the PB Swiss Insider 2 worth nearly double the price of the Wera?
 Objectively?
 No, but the price does get a lot better around Black Friday.
 If you ordered one around last Black Friday, it would have been around $41 after discount.
 It holds 4 more bits than the Wera, but it’s also still just a plastic-handled screwdriver.

-You know, Kobalt’s compact multi-bit screwdrivers used to be decent.
+Kobalt’s compact multi-bit screwdrivers used to be decent.
 They didn’t have a lot of features, their removable bit cartridges were clunky, the ratcheting mechanisms were not high quality, and you had to be careful to not cross-thread their the end caps.
-But they were usable.
+Buy, they were inexpensive and usable.

 Please don’t think that I’m trying to say that everyone needs a $30+ EDC screwdriver and that nothing cheaper will do.
 In his email, Eli specifically asked about the Wera and PB Swiss Insider series.
-That’s what prompted this post, and why I keep revisiting those products.
+That’s what prompted this post, and why I reference those products and my experiences with them.

 I suppose you could consider these to be my current favorites.